NaturalNode/natural/README.md

     var wordA = 'phonetics';
     var wordB = 'fonetix';

-test the two words to see if they sound alike
+To test the two words to see if they sound alike:

     if(metaphone.compare(wordA, wordB))
         console.log('they sound alike!');

-the raw phonetics are obtained with process()
+The raw phonetics are obtained with `process()`:

     console.log(metaphone.process('phonetics'));

-a maximum code length can be supplied
+A maximum code length can be supplied:

     console.log(metaphone.process('phonetics', 3));

-DoubleMetaphone deals with two encodings returned in an array.
-This feature is experimental and subject to change.
+`DoubleMetaphone` deals with two encodings returned in an array.
+This feature is experimental and subject to change:

     var natural = require('natural'),
       dm = natural.DoubleMetaphone;